Skip to content

 Hair Loss Treatment

-Hair loss is a condition that can appear in different forms depending on what is causing it.
-It can be sudden (acute) or chronic and be transient or permanent.
+Hair loss is a condition that can appear in different forms depending on what causes it.
+It can be sudden (acute) or chronic and it can be temporary or permanent.

-To some extent hair loss is normal and related to age, heredity, medical conditions, hormones, dietary and daily habits or even the season of the year.
+To some extent, hair loss is normal and is related to age, heredity, medical conditions, hormones, dietary and daily habits, or even the time of year.

-The most common cause of significant hair loss is androgenetic alopecia.
-It is, in fact, a problem that, although it more often concerns men, it can also occur in many women, especially after menopause.
+The most common cause of significant hair loss is androgenetic alopecia..
+This is a problem that, although it more often affects men, can also occur in many women, especially after menopause.

-To understand the concept of hair loss, it is worth looking briefly at the life cycle of hair.
-On our head we have 100,000-150,000 hairs and every day we normally lose between 100 and 250 hairs.
+To understand the concept of hair loss, it is worth briefly looking at the life cycle of hair.
+We have 100,000-150,000 hairs on our heads and we naturally lose 100 to 250 hairs every day.

-Hair is made up of protein (keratin) and grows inside hair follicles, which are located under the skin.
-Each follicle follows its own course of growth, maturation and hair loss, which is why not all of our hair falls out at the same time.
-The life cycle of each hair begins with the anagen phase in which the hair grows and lasts from two to six years, proceeds to the catagen growth phase that lasts a few weeks and ends with the telogen phase.
-This is the final phase of a hair's life, it lasts two to three months, and at the end of it the hair falls out and a new stem begins to grow inside the hair follicle.
+Hair is made of protein (keratin) and grows in hair follicles, which are located under the skin.
+Each hair follicle follows its own path of growth, maturation and hair loss, which is why not all of our hair falls out at the same time.
+The life cycle of each hair begins with the anagen phase during which the hair grows and which lasts from two to six years, progresses to the catagen phase of growth which lasts a few weeks and ends with the telogen phase.
+This is the final phase of a hair's life, lasts two to three months, and at the end of it the hair falls out and within the hair follicle the growth of a new stem begins.

 When do we talk about hair loss?

-In the normal scalp showing no symptoms of hair loss, 90% hairs are in the regeneration phase and 10% are in the telogen phase.
+In a normal scalp that does not show symptoms of hair loss, 90% of the hairs are in the anagen phase and 10% are in the telogen phase.
 Hair loss occurs when the percentage of hairs in the telogen phase exceeds 20%.
-The test that shows us in which stage of life the hairs are is called trichoscopy (digital) or trihorizogram (when the hairs are examined under the microscope).
+The test that shows us in which phase of life the hairs are is called trichoscopy (digitally) or trichorrhizogram (when the hairs are examined under a microscope).

 Seasonal hair loss

-It is not a myth, after the summer hair loss is increased.
-July is statistically considered to be the month of hair rest, which indicates that hair begins to fall more towards the end of summer in the autumn months and less in the spring months.
-Postpartum women may also experience increased hair loss, as pregnancy hormones affect hair growth phases and delay telogenesis.
-Thus, when the hormonal balance is restored, the natural hair loss is accelerated.
+It is not a myth that hair loss increases after summer.
+July is statistically considered the month of hair rest, which suggests that hair begins to fall out more towards the end of summer in the autumn months and less in the spring months.
+Women may also notice increased hair loss after childbirth, as during pregnancy hormones affect the hair growth phases and delay telogenesis.
+Thus, when hormonal balance is restored, natural hair loss accelerates.

 When to see a dermatologist

-If you notice increased generalized hair loss for more than two months, or if you notice areas of hair loss (which may or may not be accompanied by a local rash and itching), then it's a good idea to talk to your dermatologist.
+If you notice increased generalized hair loss for more than two months or if you find hairless patches on your scalp (which may or may not be accompanied by a local rash and itching), then it is a good idea to talk to your dermatologist.

-The doctor will take your personal and family medical history and with a series of tests will arrive at the diagnosis and appropriate treatment for hair loss.
+The doctor will take your personal and family medical history and, through a series of tests, will arrive at a diagnosis and appropriate treatment for hair loss.

 Ask an expert now